Visit Historic Newton's exhibitions at two locations:

 Energy Necklace: An Outdoor Sculpture Installation Addressing Sustainability

 Themes include: reuse of familiar objects; use of green technologies and land use; and preservation of place.
 Artists: Gail Bos, Mary Dewart, Linda Hoffman, Susan Israel, Milan Klic, Peter Kronberg, Peter Lipsitt, John Powell, Margot Stage, Gabi White, Jeanne Williamson.
 Curated by Susan Israel - http://www.energynecklace.com/.
+To download a chapbook of original poems inspired by the exhibition and its themes, click here.
 (Through July 18, 2014)

 Charles J. Connick: Adventurer in Light and Color